yonilurie/airbnb-clone/README.md

         }
         ```

-## Get details of a Spot from an id
+## Get details of a room from an id

-Returns the details of a spot specified by its id.
+Returns the details of a room specified by its id.

 -   Require Authentication: false
 -   Request